Matfayt/autonomusberry/README.md

 ## A folder containing several codes allowing you to interact with puredata from GPIO using python and OSC on Raspberry

-The project is to use a Raspberry generating Farnell pd patches as an input for a modular we built and an arduino digital sequencer
+The project is to use a Raspberry generating Farnell pd patches as an input for a modular we built and an arduino digital sequencer.
+The Modularduino repository contains all the code for the arduino sequencer.
+Chekc it out !

 ------------------------